routegy/routegy-docs/app/docs/topic/locations.md

             > Classroom 251
 ```

-A location has zero or more [touchpoints](/topic/touchpoints/), which define common interactions relative to that location.
-A touchpoint requesting more printer paper makes sense for an office supply room location but does not make sense for a bathroom location.
+A group has zero or more [microapps](/topic/microapps/), which define common interactions relative to that group.
+A microapp requesting more printer paper makes sense for an office supply room group but does not make sense for a bathroom group.

 ### Examples